Posted by & filed under Blog, Electrical Installations.

 Lower the floor box and press down firmly on both ends of the box at the same time.
 This will include adjusting latches on each side and securing the box in place.
 The latches allow easy insertion and removal

-For additional security once in place turn the screws to tighten each tight and the box should be secure in its place.
+For additional security, once in place, turn the screws to tighten each tightly, and the box should be secure in its place.

 STEP 4: FIT THE LID AND TRIM